-here is your 5 point checklist on how to resign the right way:
+here is your 5-point checklist on how to resign the right way:

 1. make sure you are sure!

 Weigh up the pros and cons of leaving your role.
-Are you leaving because you want a higher salary?
+Are you going because you want a higher salary?
 If so, have you asked your boss for a pay rise?
 Are you leaving because there is nowhere for you to progress?

 2. check your contract for the required notice period

 All agreements by Australian law require a notice period, regardless of whether you are in full-time work, part-time work or on a contract role.

 - Check for the required notice period, as you may be asked to work out the whole period while your employer looks for your replacement.